 Frostnip is the first stage of frostbite.
 It will irritate the skin causing numbness, without resulting in permanent damage.
 Symptoms of frostbite include; a prickly feeling, numbness, burning, hard, waxy-looking skin, discolored skin (white, red, pale, grayish, or yellow), and cold skin.

 Frostbitten skin may be red, swollen, and painful when it warms up.
 Severely frostbitten skin may become blistered or turn black.
 Seek medical care as frostbite can lead to complications including; infection and nerve damage.

-Avoid frostbite by wearing warm clothing which protects against windy, cold and wet weather.
+Avoid frostbite by wearing warm clothing that protects against windy, cold, and wet weather.
 Dress in layers of loose clothing.
 It is important to avoid tight shoes, or clothing, which may restrict blood flow.

 Completely cover your ears.
 Mittens provide better protection than gloves.
 Avoid drinking alcohol as it causes your body to lose heat quickly.
 Warm, sweet drinks, like hot cocoa, will help you stay warmer.

 Principles of Heat Loss

 Understanding how to prevent heat loss is critically important when you are trying to survive in your home during a power outage.
 I was freezing at a Friday night football game last week.
 I remembered these principles and wished I had planned ahead a bit better.
 Empower your family by taking the time to teach them how to avoid heat loss.

 What are the primary ways that we lose heat?
 There are five primary sources of heat loss from your body:

 Heat loss by touching or sitting on something cold is referred to as conduction.
 Avoid sitting or lying on a cold surface (ground, bench, rock, or anything cold) where heat is literally sucked out of your body and into the cold surface.